datashield/dsBaseClient/README.md

-dsbaseclient
+dsBaseClient
 ============

-DataSHIELD base methods (client)
+DataSHIELD base functions for the server site